SPhillips1337/AI_interview_assistant/README.md

 *   **Dig Deeper:** Further research a response using Perplexica.
 *   **Conversational Memory:** Remembers the context of your recent conversation, allowing you to ask follow-up questions naturally.
 *   **Topic Recognition:** Automatically identifies the main topic of your conversation, which you can view on the history page.
+*   **Chat Interface:** Displays a scrollable history of your conversation on the main page.

 ## Requirements